Table of Contents

 Use of external meta data is also the only viable option if all of the following apply:

-To estimate the required size of the block device dedicated to hold your device meta data, see the section called “Estimating meta data size”.
+To estimate the required size of the block device dedicated to hold your device meta data, see Section 17.1.3, “Estimating meta data size”.

 You may retrieve the device size by issuing